DiCo: Revitalizing ConvNets for Scalable and Efficient Diffusion Modeling: Conclusion

 \section{Conclusion}

 We propose a new backbone for diffusion models, Diffusion ConvNet (DiCo), as a compelling alternative to the Diffusion Transformer (DiT).
 DiCo replaces self-attention with a combination of $1\times1$ pointwise convolutions and $3\times3$ depthwise convolutions, and incorporates a compact channel attention mechanism to reduce channel redundancy and enhance feature diversity.
-As a fully convolutional network, DiCo surpasses state-of-the-art diffusion models on the ImageNet 256$\times$256 and 512$\times$512 benchmarks, while achieving significant efficiency gains.
-We look forward to further scaling up DiCo and extending it to broader generative tasks, such as text-to-image generation.
+As a fully convolutional network, DiCo surpasses recent diffusion models on the ImageNet 256$\times$256 and 512$\times$512 benchmarks, while achieving significant efficiency gains.
+Furthermore, the purely convolutional DiCo demonstrates strong potential in text-to-image generation.
+We look forward to further scaling up DiCo and extending it to broader generative tasks.